fedirsinchuk/sync-api/README.md

 Web endpoint:
 http://localhost:8600/swagger/index.html

-To see it in action run ThreadIntegrationTest from Sync.Test project
+To see it in action just run ThreadIntegrationTest from Sync.Test project